Pawandubey11/Coding-in-vs-code/README.md

-In .vscode section we SHOW_CASE_PROJECT
+In .VSCODE section we SHOW_CASE_PROJECT